Puglia Food & Wine

 Day 4: Otranto – Leuca coast, 32 mi.
 (52 km)

 Your route today leads along the wildest Salento coastal stretch.
-You visit the Palacia lighthouse, located at the easternmost point in Italy and the narrowest point of Strait of Otranto at the mouth of the Adriatic Sea.
+You visit the Palacia lighthouse at the easternmost point in Italy and the narrowest point of the Strait of Otranto at the mouth of the Adriatic Sea.
 The lighthouse was built in 1867 and abandoned in the 1970s, however, was reopened in 2008.
 Your route continues following the coast, weaving amidst the cliffs above the sea, overlooking the Strait of Otranto.
-On a clear day, you can actually see the mountains of Albania and Greece.
+On a clear day, you can see the mountains of Albania and Greece.
 There is an opportunity to visit the Zinzulusa cave, a dramatic seafront cave system with colorful rock formations and teeming with marine wildlife.
-As you continue to cycle to Leuca, the day's destination, you will pedal through a typical landscape littered with boulders, Mediterranean scrub, lavender bushes, and laced with the high dry-stone walls and terraces typical of this area.
-As well, you can observe the ingenious devices of peasants to get arable land into barren and impervious areas.
+As you cycle to Leuca, the day's destination, you will pedal through a typical landscape littered with boulders, Mediterranean scrub, lavender bushes, and laced with the high dry-stone walls and terraces typical of this area.
+You can also observe peasants' ingenious devices to get arable land into barren and impervious areas.
 After crossing the bridge over the “ciolo”, a canyon, carved by the waters, you reach Santa Maria di Leuca, where the Ionian and the Adriatic Sea meet.
-The name of the village comes from the Greek "leucos", meaning light or luminous.
+The village's name comes from the Greek "leucos", meaning light or luminous.
 Once a sleepy fishing village, it showcases a fascinating seascape and incredible panoramas.
-It became the summer residence of many aristocratic Pugliesi who built splendid villas, decorating the seafront with their varying styles.Preferred accommodation:
+It became the summer residence of many aristocratic Pugliesi who built splendid villas, decorating the seafront with their varying styles.Sample hotel:

 Today you discover Leuca Cape, the southern part of Apulia.
 In the 16th century, Emperor Charles V ordered the construction of a system of watchtowers along the entire length of the Puglian coast to protect citizens from constant invasions.
-The towers were built in strategic positions along the coast, close enough that each tower could communicate with the towers on either side of it.
-You will make a stop at one of the defense towers situated in the center of a small village.
+The towers were built in strategic positions along the coast, close enough that each could communicate with the towers on either side.
+You will stop at one of the defense towers in the center of a small village.
 Next is Patù and the megalithic monument called Centopietre (100 stones), created from massive blocks of stone taken from Vereto.
 Next on the agenda is Leuca Piccola (Little Leuca), an important pilgrimage station that still maintains a vast underground area.
 Through olive groves lined by stone walls, the route leads to Ugento, where it is possible to visit its archaeological museum.
-In the afternoon, following the ionic coast once again, until St. Andrew’s Island and Punta Pizzo natural park.
-Final day's destination is Gallipoli, a beautiful seaside town, a mixture of old and new.
-The center of its ancient village is perched on an island, and connected to the mainland and the new city by a twentieth-century arched bridge.Preferred accommodations:
+The afternoon features the ionic coast again, until St. Andrew’s Island and Punta Pizzo Natural Park.
+The final day's destination is Gallipoli, a beautiful seaside town, a mixture of old and new.
+The center of its ancient village is perched on an island, and connected to the mainland and the new city by a twentieth-century arched bridge.Sample hotels:

 - Punta Cutierie: Cutierie was a term used in ancient times by sailors and fishermen to have a reference point in maritime coordinates and today, as then, this term has not lost its value.
 The B&B Punta Cutieri, located along the ancient walls of the historic center of Gallipoli, will be your eference point, your home, during your time in the Ionian Pearl.